CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/kotlin/readme.md

 [script tests package](https://github.com/CenturyLinkCloud/mdw/tree/master/mdw-workflow/assets/com/centurylink/mdw/tests/script).

 ## Limitations
-Currently Kotlin assets must not refer to dynamic Java asset classes as compilers errors will result.
+Currently Kotlin assets must not refer to dynamic Java asset classes as compiler errors will result.
 For such a use case, you'll have to forego dynamic Java and instead compile these Java sources into a jar asset.
 Referring to dynamic Kotlin classes from dynamic Java works fine, although Eclipse may complain unless you have Kotlin source paths set up.